ligato/docs/docs/plugins/vpp-plugins.md

 **2. Using REST:**

-The REST currently supports only retrieving of the registered punt to host entries with socket.
+REST currently only supports the retrieval of the registered punt to host entries with socket.
 Passive punt to host cannot be retrieved:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/punt/sockets